-Many instances of dizziness are caused by typically benign reasons such as stress and fatigue.
-These cases are temporary and resolve quickly.
-However, dizziness can sometimes be quite intense, become chronic, and recur.
-In such cases, vertigo is the first condition that comes to mind.
-In addition to vertigo, heart, brain, and ear problems can also lead to dizziness, making it necessary to consult a specialist to determine the underlying cause.
+Dizziness is a balance disorder that can change a person's spatial perception and create the sensation that the surroundings are spinning for various reasons.
+Many cases of dizziness are caused by relatively harmless reasons such as stress and fatigue, are temporary, and resolve quickly.
+However, sometimes dizziness can be severe, become chronic, and recur.
+In such cases, the first thought is often the condition of vertigo.
+Additionally, heart, brain, and ear problems can also lead to dizziness, hence seeing a specialist for the underlying cause is necessary.

-Common causes of dizziness include:
+Common causes of dizziness:

 • Inflammation of the balance nerve